-WARNING: Never depend on Navigate on Autopilot to determine an appropriate lane at an off-ramp.
-Stay alert and perform visual checks to ensure that the driving lane is safe and appropriate.

-WARNING: Navigate on Autopilot does not make driving autonomous.
+- WARNING: Never depend on Navigate on Autopilot to determine an appropriate lane at an off-ramp.
+Stay alert and perform visual checks to ensure that the driving lane is safe and appropriate. - WARNING: If you turn off Require Lane Change Confirmation, Navigate on Autopilot notifies you of upcoming lane changes and off-ramps, but it remains your responsibility to monitor the environment and maintain control of Model Y at all times.
+Lane changes can occur quickly and suddenly.
+Always keep your hands on the wheel and your eyes on the driving path in front of you. - WARNING: Navigate on Autopilot does not make driving autonomous.
 You must pay attention to the road, keep your hands on the steering wheel at all times, and remain aware of your navigation route.

-WARNING: As is the case with normal driving, be extra careful around blind corners, interchanges, and on-ramps and off-ramps - obstacles can appear quickly and at any time.
+WARNING: As is the case with normal driving, be extra careful around blind corners, interchanges, and onramps and off-ramps - obstacles can appear quickly and at any time.